alienix2/FACPL_Opennebula_thesis/README.md

 ## Resource management:
 **Installation:**
 - run **mvn install** inside the *resource_management* folder
+- edit the file */resource_maangement/config.properties* with your actual hosts IDs (you can read them from OpenNebula UI or from the shell)

 **Description:**
 - If you just want to implement different commands that allow to dialogate with the openNebula API in a simpler way you can import the resource_management project and use it as is.